 In practice, self-judgment is actually a stumbling block on the way to success, as when we’re judging ourselves we’re essentially busy complaining about our situation and pitying ourselves, rather than actually doing something about it.

-The energy created by self-judgment is a painful and weakening energy, and the constant judgment we inflict on ourselves causes us to feel as if we’re little, foolish, and worthless.
+The energy created by self-judgment is painful and weakening, and the constant judgment we inflict on ourselves causes us to feel as if we’re little, foolish, and worthless.

 “But if I won’t judge myself, how will I change?”
 Is the question I repeatedly hear.

 Let’s take a moment to analyze the difference between constructive self-criticism and destructive self-judgment – Let’s say that I spoke aggressively to a child.
 In a situation of constructive self-criticism I’ll feel sorrow for the pain I’ve caused him, give myself time to recover, and then focus on how I would like to react next time.

 In a situation of destructive self-judgment my judgment toward myself will be harsh and unfair, accompanied by all sorts of ‘compliments’, such as, “Idiot”, “You’re just incapable of controlling yourself, ah?” or, “What a crappy mother” – and this hurtful internal self-talk will go on and on.